sccn/imat/README.md

 2. For component selection and clustering it is of advantage to estimate also equivalent current dipoles for ICs.
 3. For automatic selection of components you need to install the eeglab plugin [IC Label] (https://sccn.ucsd.edu/wiki/ICLabel)
 4. For plotting dipole density of clusters you need to install the eeglab plugin Fieldtrip lite.
+5. IMAT can handle epoched or continuous data.
+Be aware that for epoched data, the epochs should have length at least to accomodate 3 cycles of the lowest frequency at which IMA is computed.

 Please refer to the section above on how to install eeglab plugins.